Latest information for museums during COVID-19

 We have summarised and signposted the most relevant sources of information for museums in the South West below.

-- Please sign up for our monthly newsletter for the latest news, opportunities and regular themes (digital, audiences, collections and volunteering) from the team.
-Past issues can be read here.
+- Please sign up for our monthly newsletter for the latest news, opportunities and regular top tips related to the themes digital, audiences, collections and volunteering from the team.
+Read our archive of past issues.

-- If you would like any support, on anything mentioned below or other guidance during this time, please get in touch with the team via our contact form.
+- If you would like any support or guidance on anything mentioned below, please get in touch with the team via our contact form.

 Index for this page: